About The Urban Coyote

 Keeping Urban Chickens and the Law

 Urban chicken keeping is quite popular, your neighbors might even have chickens and you don’t even know it!
 Chickens are quiet, it’s roosters that are loud and become the neighborhood nuisance.
-Every city has laws pertaining to keeping backyard chickens, but they are seldom if ever enforced unless there’s a complaint.
+Every city has laws about keeping backyard chickens, but they are seldom if ever enforced unless there’s a complaint.
 So, no roosters!

-There has to be laws, and be glad there are, nobody wants to have a neighbor with a gazillion birds stinking up the neighborhood.
-But I can assure you there aren’t any chicken police knocking on doors of keepers having a few birds responsibly kept in a clean and secure environment.
+There have to be laws and be glad there are, nobody wants to have a neighbor with a gazillion birds stinking up the neighborhood.
+But I can assure you there aren’t any chicken police knocking on the doors of keepers having a few birds responsibly kept in a clean and secure environment.

 Your hens should be completely out of sight from all neighbors and the public.
 That means building a privacy fence or planting bushes that add appeal to your property.
 It’s never a good idea to draw attention to the fact you are keeping chickens as not everybody will graciously welcome them.
-Many people believe they harbor disease, smell, attract flies, rodents, and the list goes on and on.
+Many people believe they harbor disease, smell, attract flies, and rodents, and the list goes on and on.
 You should have enough space for your hens to be confined in a fenced area attached to a coop or shelter.

 Remember, the law may give you the right to keep chickens, but nuisance laws give your neighbors the same right to say you can’t.
 Be responsible, clean, and maintain your small flock with integrity.